 The chart does not extend into values larger than one, but it could.
 Indeed, the row with any number divided by zero would simply extend horizontally, which implies, in the same way as above, that 0/0 would be equal to all those values too.

 But it is really not too difficult to reason a bit about x/0.
 In a fraction x/y, if x is any integer, and y is an extremely small decimal, x/y is going to be very large.
 It will become larger as y gets smaller.
 As y approaches 0, x/y will become indefinitely large.
 The obvious step to take, which I think had already occurred to my friends and me in Junior High, would be to say that x/0 is infinite -- we had a natural impatience with this "undefined" business.
 This is similar to what we see in the tangent of 90 degrees, which sometimes is given as "undefined" and sometimes as infinite.
 In the trigonometric function, we can visualize the side of the triangle becoming longer and longer as the angle approaches 90 degrees.
 At 90 degrees it cannot have a finite length -- though a camera lens will still show the two sides of the triangle converging at "infinity."
-Infinite and other trans-finite numbers are something that have been dealt with in serious mathematics, though evidently x/0 hasn't made it into any results yet.
-But we have aleady seen, as with Fermat's Last Theorem, that some of the simplest traditional problems require the most sophisticated modern answers.
+Infinite and other trans-finite numbers are something that have been dealt with in serious mathematics, thanks to Georg Cantor (1845-1918), though evidently x/0 hasn't made it into any results yet.
+But we have already seen, as with Fermat's Last Theorem, that some of the simplest traditional problems require the most sophisticated modern answers.

 The device of using a diagram like this for a mathematical proof goes back to the Pythagoreans but is also familiar in 20th century mathematics, as in Cantor's demonstration that there are different sizes of infinity (i.e. there are actually more real numbers than integers) -- also a strange and counter-intuitive result, but not something that has been disputed, I gather, by any serious mathematicians (except for those, the "intuitionists," who don't like infinite quantities at all).
-The interpretation of such a diagram is open to question, since it is not itself a conceptual deduction of a theorem.
+The interpretation of such a 0/0 diagram is open to question, since it is not itself a conceptual deduction of a theorem.
 However, it does display a curious regularity -- it need not have been the case that fractions of equal value are connected by straight lines, or that the lines converge on 0/0 -- and it seems to me that anyone who would just dismiss the graphic result as of no significance is therefore simply not a person of much curiosity.
 The refuge of "undefined" for x/0 is certainly a way of simplifying one's problems, but it also means that an avenue of inquiry has been blocked off by a self-imposed know-nothing-ism.
 Now in science, simplifying one's problems can be a good thing, but neither mathematics nor philosophical meta-mathematics can be quite so content -- and it is especially the business of philosophy to question what everyone else thinks is obvious: though I still haven't heard anyone say that x/0 being "undefined" is "obvious" -- that would be a kind of category error, since "undefined" is about operations and decisions, while "obvious" is about insight and understanding.

-The logical problem of 0/0 has a real world application.
-Photons, subatomic particles that are the field quanta, the bosons, of electromagnetic radiation, have zero rest mass.
-However, they do have momentum, which ordinarily is mass times velocity.
-Since their mass is zero, and zero times anything is zero, one might think that, whatever their velocity, their momentum would be zero.
-Not so.
-And we can see why.
-Photons instantaneously travel at the velocity of light.
-Indeed, they are light.
-According to Einstein's theory of Special Relativity, any moving object approaching the velocity of light has its mass multiplied to the extent that its mass would be infinite at the velocity of light.
-This is the physical reason why things can't go faster than light, since it would take an infinite force to accelerate something that has an infinite mass.
 With light itself, however, it's already going the velocity of light.
 So in effect, we have zero mass times infinity.
 Zero times anything is zero, but then infinity times anything is infinite.
 So what happens to the photon?
 Well, its zero rest mass times the infinite multiplication of Relativity results in... a finite momentum, as though it had a non-zero rest mass times a velocity less than light.
 Since the reciprocal of zero (1/0) is infinite (or that "undefined" thing again), zero times infinity is equivalent to our problem of 0/0.

 Return to Philosophical Problems with Calculus